gabrielkoehl/psTerminalPerfCounter/docs/en-US/Remove-tpcConfigPath.md

 Remove-tpcConfigPath
 ```

-Shows an interactive menu to select and remove configuration paths.
+Shows an interactive menu to select and remove custom configuration paths.
+Displays path existence status and allows sequential removal with confirmation.

 ### EXAMPLE 2
 ```
 Remove-tpcConfigPath -All
 ```

-Removes all configuration paths without prompting.
+Removes all custom configuration paths from TPC_CONFIGPATH without prompting.

 ## PARAMETERS

 ### -All
-If specified, removes all paths from the TPC_CONFIGPATH environment variable without prompting.
+If specified, removes all custom paths from the TPC_CONFIGPATH environment variable without prompting.
+The module's default config directory is not affected.

 ```yaml
 Type: SwitchParameter